nahidhashik/git-cheatsheet-for-github/README.md

 # Create Repository in Your Github
 [Watch This Tutorial](https://www.youtube.com/watch?v=2rPqWnGW_ns&t=7s)

-# Using github from windows git
+# Using Github from Windows git
 [Watch This Tutorial]()